htim327/NonHermitianDriving/docs/source/LocalizationByEntanglement.rst

            % 0
            notlocmat(1+2*i+2*Li*j,1+2*i+2*Li*j) = 0;
            % Have the external particle flip its spin if the site of interest
-           % is populate, otherwise do not flip the spin measmats(:,:,aph) = measmats(:,:,aph) + kron(locmat,[0 1; 1 0]) + kron(notlocmat,[1 0; 0 1]);
+           % is populated, otherwise do not flip the spin measmats(:,:,aph) = measmats(:,:,aph) + kron(locmat,[0 1; 1 0]) + kron(notlocmat,[1 0; 0 1]);
            aph = aph + 1;
            % locmat is the matrix that is populated corresponding to the site
            % of interest
            locmat = zeros(2^(ntimes*nqubits),2^(ntimes*nqubits));
-           % notlocmat has every site populate except for the site of interest notlocmat = eye(2^(ntimes*nqubits),2^(ntimes*nqubits));
+           % notlocmat has every site populated except for the site of interest notlocmat = eye(2^(ntimes*nqubits),2^(ntimes*nqubits));
            % Make the entry of locmat corresponding to the site of interest 1 locmat(2+2*i+2*Li*j,2+2*i+2*Li*j) = 1;